BSides-CT/ctf-challenge-containment-cobol/README.md

 This simulates the production CTF deployment and includes the following:

-1. Telnet running in the container
+1. Telnet running in the container: `telnet localhost 23`

 2. FTP running in the container